andyg2/ohm-mqtt-poller/README.md

    pyinstaller --onefile --noconsole ohm_mqtt_poller.py
    ```

    This will create a standalone executable in the `dist` directory.
+Move this executable to the same directroy as the config.json and enc.bin.

 ## Configuration